tomjoht/tomjoht.github.io/_docs/introduction_to_rest_apis/docapis_introtoapis.md

 last-modified: 2023-05-28
 ---

+{% include_relative coffeebutton.html %}

 REST APIs are flourishing in the marketplace, and the web is becoming a mashup of interconnected APIs.
 REST APIs consist of requests to and responses from a web server.
 Job prospects are hot for technical writers who can write developer documentation.
 This course will help you break into API documentation, especially if you complete the many portfolio-building activities.

-{% if site.format == "web" %}
-{: .coffeenote}
-<a class="coffee" href="https://www.buymeacoffee.com/learnapidoc/e/145945">Download a PDF of this section</a>
-{% endif %}

 {% include minitoc.html %}